CORROBORATING WITNESS—MEL GIBSON

 AFFIRMATIVE COUNSEL (THE A-TEAM)

-Did telling that story prepare you, in any way, for the story you chose to tell next?
+Did telling that story prepare you for the story you chose to tell next?

 WITNESS